 To make the climb easier, the mountain railway was built in 1908.
 2011 became this Summer mountain railway newly renovated and is one of the most modern cable cars in Europe.
 Today tourists are drawn to the mountain to relax and unwind in the quiet spruce and fir forests.
 Directly from the mountain station of the Summer mountain railway walks on level and cleared paths can be taken from.

 This mountain of the northern Black Forest is located on the Hochstraße in National park of the Black Forest, between Ottenhöfen, Baiersbronn and Oppenau, and is the location of the four-star wellness hotel of the same name.
-Many long-distance hiking trails, including the Westweg, lead away from the mountain and towards it.
+Many long-distance hiking trails, including the Westweg, lead away from and towards the mountain.

 In June 2003 the Storm Throw Adventure Path Lothar Path open.
 Along the 800-meter-long adventure and educational trail on the ten-hectare storm thrown area, visitors can watch how the storm area, which was severely torn in 1999 by the hurricane Lothar, is being revitalized today.
 Of the Lothar path walks over footbridges, stairs and ladders and shows how forces of nature work and how nature deals with this interesting area and what arises again by itself.
 The mountain is also the source area for Acher and Murg.

 The Mehliskopf is a 1007,8 meter high mountain in the main ridge of the northern Black Forest in Germany.
 The mountain lies above the Black Forest High Road to the west, between Hundseck in the southwest and Sand in the north.
-Its summit is in the area of the town of Bühl, located around 9 kilometers west-northwest in the Rastatt district.
+Its summit is in the district of about 9 kilometers west-northwest in the district Rastatt situated city Buhl.
 The tower of the same name stands on the western edge of the plateau.
 This eleven meter high observation tower was built in 1880 by the Black Forest Association and has been renovated several times since then.
 The tower consists of a stone base with a covered and wooden viewing platform.

 This mountain is a 971 meter high and elongated ridge in the northern Black Forest and a village on it in the southern area.
 The scattered settlement is now a well-known district of Freudenstadt.
-The Kniebis is located directly on the Hochstraße, which leads as the B 28 from Freudenstadt and follows the B 500 from the top of the pass to the Alexanderschanze Baden-Baden continues.
-The B 28 then continues to follow Strasburg and throat.
-The state road 96 leads south to Hausach.
+The Kniebis is located directly on the elevated road, which leads from Freudenstadt as the B 28 and continues from the top of the pass to the Alexanderschanze as the B 500 to Baden-Baden.
+The B 28 then continues to Strasbourg and Kehl.
+Landesstraße 96 leads south to Hausach.
 The mountain is directly connected to the bus service from Freudenstadt.